zBritva/PowerBI-visuals-docs/docs/how-to-guide/migrating-to-powerbi-visuals-tools-3-0.md

 This step-by-step guideline describes how to convert an existing custom visual to ES2015 modules.
 As a sample, [`sampleBarChart`](https://github.com/Microsoft/powerbi-visuals-sampleBarchart) will be used.

-## How to install powerbi-visuals-tools@beta
+## How to install powerbi-visuals-tools

-The new toolset is available as a `beta` version and can be installed by executing the command.
+The new toolset can be installed by executing the command.

-`npm install powerbi-visuals-tools@beta`.
+`npm install powerbi-visuals-tools`.

 It will install tools set locally.